-I am opposed to new year’s resolutions.
-You see, I believe we should be constantly evaluating what we are doing and where we are going.
-And for me it’s not a one-time-a-year event.
+In general I am opposed to new year’s resolutions, but I am a big believer on constantly evaluating what we are doing and where we are going.

-So this year, instead of making your new year’s resolutions, let’s try creating a self-fulfilling prophecy.
+Instead of making our typical new year’s resolutions, I believe in creating self-fulfilling prophecy.

 When we expect something to happen, we change our behavior.
 And when we change our behavior to make something happen, it becomes much more likely that it will happen.